Alan-Greyrock/SDL/README.md

 _It's goal is to be completed even tho, in the future more things will be added.
 It's under contruction, but some of the codes are build and made._

-_If you want to program In SDL now, the tutorials are being built.
+_If you want to program in SDL now, the tutorials are being built.
 So you will have to wait, but if you want to atleast know some, message me._

 ## About
 SDl stands for Scratch Data Language.
-SDL is a brand new programming language so it will be high-level powerful language and its general purpose, which means it can be used to make anything.
+SDL is a brand new programming language, similar to Scratch, it will be high-level powerful language and its general purpose, which means it can be used to make anything.
 Right now, I am testing to see what it can be use for, more code is being made.
 SDL is not a real language, is it being build.
 Although, you can use it.
 It can be use to make game and probably to hack.

 ## Example ##
 Here is an example program of who you could make a ping pong for single player in computer.